Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 > Note: one may say that any function reference is essentially the same as a lambda literal with the corresponding number of arguments, calling the callable being referenced.

-TODO(this is pretty complex, actually.
-Do we need all the K(Mutable)PropertyN business defined in the specification???)
+TODO(Include all the K(Mutable)Property(N) business, as it's shared between BEs; we also need KProperty because of delegates)

-TODO(we need to update overload resolution section with these guys)
+TODO(We need to update overload resolution section with these guys)

 #### Class literals